-- our plans and expectations regarding our strategic alternative review process and the timing and success of such process regarding a potential transaction; - our ability to successfully consummate the proposed merger, or the Merger, with Dianthus Therapeutics, Inc., or Dianthus, or any strategic transaction that we may consummate in the future; - our ability to realize the anticipated benefits of the Merger and our ability to manage the risks of the proposed Merger; - the effects that the pendency of the Merger may have on our business prior to the closing of the Merger, or if the Merger does not close; - timing of and costs or charges associated with our restructurings, and the savings benefits we expect to receive from those restructurings; - success in retaining, or changes required in, our officers, key employees or directors; - our public securities' potential liquidity and trading; - the initiation, timing and success of clinical trials for any product candidates; - regulatory actions with respect to product candidates or our competitors' products and product candidates; - the outcomes of our preclinical studies; - our ability to manufacture any product candidates in conformity with the U.S. Food and Drug Administration's, or FDA's, requirements and to scale up manufacturing of such product candidates to commercial scale, if approved; - whether the results of trials will be sufficient to support domestic or foreign regulatory approvals for product candidates; - our reliance on third parties to conduct clinical trials; - our reliance on third-party contract development and manufacturer organizations to manufacture and supply product candidates; - our ability to obtain, including on an expedited basis, and maintain regulatory approval of product candidates; - the level of expenses related to product candidates or clinical development programs; - the benefits of the use of product candidates, if approved; - our ability to successfully commercialize product candidates, if approved; - the rate and degree of market acceptance of product candidates; - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to obtain and maintain intellectual property protection for product candidates; - our ability to obtain orphan drug designation for product candidates; - our ability to successfully build a specialty sales force and commercial infrastructure; - our ability to compete with companies currently producing or engaged in the clinical development of treatments for the disease indications that we may pursue and treatment modalities that we may develop; - our ability to successfully find collaborators for any future programs and product candidates; - our ability to retain and recruit key personnel;
+- our ability to successfully consummate the proposed merger, or the Merger, with Dianthus Therapeutics, Inc., or Dianthus, or any strategic transaction that we may consummate in the future; - our anticipated net cash balance and expectations regarding relative ownership percentages in the combined company following the consummation of the Merger; - our ability to realize the anticipated benefits of the Merger and our ability to manage the risks of the proposed Merger; - the effects that the pendency of the Merger may have on our business prior to the closing of the Merger, or if the Merger does not close; - timing of and costs or charges associated with our restructurings, and the savings benefits we expect to receive from those restructurings; - our ability to receive the benefits from our various asset dispositions undertaken in contemplation of the proposed Merger; - success in retaining, or changes required in, our officers, key employees or directors; - our public securities' potential liquidity and trading; - the initiation, timing and success of clinical trials for any product candidates; - regulatory actions with respect to product candidates or our competitors' products and product candidates; - the outcomes of our preclinical studies; - our ability to manufacture any product candidates in conformity with the U.S. Food and Drug Administration's, or FDA's, requirements and to scale up manufacturing of such product candidates to commercial scale, if approved; - whether the results of trials will be sufficient to support domestic or foreign regulatory approvals for product candidates; - our reliance on third parties to conduct clinical trials; - our reliance on third-party contract development and manufacturer organizations to manufacture and supply product candidates; - our ability to obtain, including on an expedited basis, and maintain regulatory approval of product candidates; - the level of expenses related to product candidates or clinical development programs; - our ability to successfully commercialize product candidates, if approved; - the rate and degree of market acceptance of product candidates; - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to obtain and maintain intellectual property protection for product candidates; - our ability to compete with companies currently producing or engaged in the clinical development of treatments for the disease indications that we may pursue and treatment modalities that we may develop; - our ability to successfully find collaborators for any future programs and product candidates; - our ability to retain and recruit key personnel; - our estimates of our expenses, ongoing losses, future revenue, capital requirements and our needs for or ability to obtain additional financing;

-- our estimates of our expenses, ongoing losses, future revenue, capital requirements and our needs for or ability to obtain additional financing; - our expectations regarding the time during which we will continue to be an emerging growth company or smaller reporting company as defined in federal securities regulations; - our financial performance; and - developments and projections relating to our competitors or our industry.
+- our expectations regarding the time during which we will continue to be an emerging growth company or smaller reporting company as defined in federal securities regulations; - our financial performance; and - developments and projections relating to our competitors or our industry.